Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 <div class="background"></div>
 ```

-Yes, that's all the `HTML` we need, weird right?
+Yes, that's all the `HTML` we need, weird, right?
 We will use a lot of [pseudo-elements](https://daily-dev-tips.com/posts/css-pseudo-elements/) to add the little styling gimmicks.

-The basic idea is that we use the label to control the checkbox, the checkbox in turn will be hidden.
+The basic idea is that we use the label to control the checkbox.
+The checkbox, in turn, will be hidden.
-But it's checked state will cause the switch effect.
+But its checked state will cause the switch effect.

 We did use this effect before in this [CSS Custom checkbox](https://daily-dev-tips.com/posts/css-custom-checkbox/) article.

 ## CSS only day/night toggle switch

-To create our switch we need to use quite a lot of pseudo-elements.
+To create our switch, we need to use many pseudo-elements.

 But let’s start with the basics.
-We need to hide our checkbox, the checkbox is only used to toggle our styling.
+We need to hide our checkbox.
+The checkbox is only used to toggle our styling.

-> The label will be the one visible and toggling the checkbox
+> The label will be the one visible, and toggling the checkbox

-We use ‘display: none’ to hide our checkbox
+We use ‘display: none’ to hide our checkbox.

 ```css
 .toggle--checkbox {